8.7. Sampling Bias

 Sampling Methodology Analysis

 However, the population was restricted to students who had voluntarily taken the pledge.
 This means any conclusions can only apply to pledge-taking students, not to all Purdue students.
 This limitation doesn’t represent bias per se, but it does limit the generalizability of results.
-This study faced several sources of bias:
+This study also faced several sources of bias.

 Response Bias: Students might not answer truthfully about honor code violations because: